ARMmbed/mbed-os/TESTS/network/wifi/README.md

     -   Time protocol, [RFC 868](https://tools.ietf.org/html/rfc868) in both TCP and UDP.
 Port 37.
 -   Channels to be used must be different for both APs.
 For secure on channel number is later referred as `<ch:secure>` and for unsecure on `<ch:unsecure>`.
 -   MAC addresses of Wi-Fi APs must be known.
 These are later referred to as `<mac:secure>` and `<mac:unsecure>`.
+-   WPA3 may not be supported for all target platforms, Refer to target specifications before updating security protocol to WPA3 or WPA3/WPA2 in  `mbed_app.json`

 **NOTE:** This document refers to an echo server because it is a requirement for running Socket API tests.
 The test cases defined in this document do not directly use it.